 Who doesn’t enjoy seeing a couple walking down the street hand in hand?
 Holding hands with your partner, whether in public or in private, is a simple gesture that can instantly release mood-boosting endorphins.
-Parents frequently hold their child’s hand for both protective and physical reasons.
+Parents frequently have their child’s hands for both protective and physical reasons.
 It is one of the most effective ways to express physical affection to your partner.

 Do you snuggle up with your partner while watching a movie?
-When you’re sleeping?
+When are you sleeping?
 You should if you don’t already.
-Wrapping your arms around your partner can bring you closer both physically and emotionally.
+Wrapping your arms around your partner can bring you physically and emotionally closer.
 Your partner may prefer to be the “big” or “little” spoon, but try switching roles or facing each other to see how it feels.

 #4.
 Skin-to-skin touch